zanelouis/Biodiversity/README.md

 ## Project
 We will use HTML, Javascript and d3 to create a website with a dashboard, filters and plotly to visualize the data for our audience.

+## Process
+To load the page, navigate to the directory where samples.json and index.html and charts.js are located, in the command line (Terminal or Git Bash) and type the following: python -m http.server

+You should see the following message in the command line:
+Serving HTTP on 127.0.0.1 port 8000 (http://0.0.0.0:8000/) ...